 Numerous ministries trace their roots to Pastor Mark’s leadership.
 He is the founder of Resurgence, a ministry that offers resources for Christian leaders, including books, events, classes, multimedia, and a blog that welcomes 7 million visits annually.
 He is the cofounder of the Acts 29 Network, which has planted over 400 churches in the US and 13 other nations.
 In 2010, following a cataclysmic earthquake in Haiti, Pastor Mark cofounded Churches Helping Churches with James MacDonald of Harvest Bible Chapel.
 The organization raised $2.7 million in funds and delivered an additional $1.7 million in medical supplies to the devastated country.

-Born in North Dakota, Pastor Mark grew up in Sea-Tac, the son of a union drywaller.
-The 1987 valedictorian of Highline High School, he received a scholarship to Washington State University, where he earned a BA in speech communication from the Edward R. Murrow School of Communication.
-He also holds a master’s degree in exegetical theology from Western Seminary in Portland, Oregon.
-He is the author of 16 books.
-His 17th book, Who Do You Think You Are? is slated for release in January 2013.
+Born in North Dakota, Mark Driscoll grew up in south Seattle, the son of a union drywaller.
+After graduating from high school, he attended Washington State University on scholarship.
+He became a Christian during his freshman year, and finished college with a degree in speech communication from the Edward R. Murrow School of Communication.
+He later completed a master’s degree in exegetical theology from Western Seminary in Portland, Oregon.

-In 1996, at age 25, Pastor Mark and Grace started a small Bible study at their home in the Wallingford neighborhood of Seattle, which at the time was the least churched city in the U.S. Since that time, the church has exploded with upward of 13,000 people meeting weekly across 14 locations in four states, Washington, Oregon, California, and New Mexico.
-Mars Hill has been recognized as the third-fastest-growing and 28th-largest church in the country by Outreach magazine in its 2012 survey of churches.
+In 1996, at the age of 25, Pastor Mark and Grace started a small Bible study at their home in Seattle, the least churched city in the US at the time.
+By God’s grace, Mars Hill Church grew beyond all expectations to 13,000 people (and counting), gathered weekly across 15 locations in five states: Washington, Oregon, California, New Mexico, and Arizona.
+In 2012, Mars Hill was recognized as the third fastest growing and 28th largest church in the country by Outreach magazine.